-The TCU Information Commons, located on the first floor of the TCU Library, provides students, faculty and staff with technical, library reference, and writing assistance in an integrated digital environment.
+The TCU Information Commons, located on the first floor of the Mary Couts Burnett Library, provides students, faculty and staff with technical, library reference and writing assistance in an integrated digital environment.
 Professional staff members and specially trained students staff the TCU Information Commons.
-A computer lab within the commons provides 110+ networked Wintel and Macintosh workstations along with multi-media computers and high speed laser printers.
-Wireless laptops are available for checkout and use within the Library.
-Via the web, a virtual Information Commons provides access to online resources for the university library and information resources.
+A computer lab within the commons provides 110-plus networked Wintel and Macintosh workstations, along with multimedia computers and high-speed laser printers.
+Wireless laptops are available for checkout and use within the library.
+Via the Web, a virtual Information Commons provides access to online resources for the university library and information resources.